Medical Reserve Corps

 These professionals, working together with the non-medical volunteers, comprise the MRC, which supplements existing "first responder" emergency systems.

-The Washington County MRC was created in 2004 by Washington County Public Health and Environment (WCPHE) to support a broad spectrum of public and environmental health initiatives as well as emergency preparedness.
-This program was initially administered by Community Thread, a local nonprofit volunteer center, and is now managed within the Public Health and Environment Department.
+The Washington County MRC was created in 2004 by Washington County Public Health & Environment to support a broad spectrum of public and environmental health initiatives as well as emergency preparedness.

 Examples of disasters and threats that could require mobilizing and deployment of MRC volunteers include: